Battle of Dompaire: French and German advances

 'Groupement Langlade' probed forward towards Vittel splitting the German defences, and seized the town on 11 September capturing many prisoners.
 Around the same time, the Germans under Generals Johannes Blaskowitz and Hasso von Manteuffel had moved their armoured forces to try to block the allied advance.
-The latter hearing of the French advance decided to ignore Hitler's order – he instead ordered Colonel Horst von Usedom's 112th Panzer brigade from the 12th Panzer Division to divide into two groups with the intention to recapture Vittel.
-On the evening of 12 September, from their base at Epinal, the 1st battalion Panzer-Regiment 29 which consisted of around 45 Panzer V Panther tanks had entered the town of Dompaire west of Epinal.
+The latter hearing of the French advance decided to ignore Hitler's order – he instead ordered Colonel Horst von Usedom's 112th Panzer brigade to divide into two groups to recapture Vittel.
+On the evening of 12 September, from their base at Epinal, the 1st battalion Panzer-Regiment 29, which consisted of around 45 Panzer V Panther tanks, had entered the town of Dompaire west of Epinal.
 The other group, Panzer Battalion 2112, consisting of 45 Panzer IV tanks, had advanced westwards towards the town of Darney.

 Leclerc had set up his command post east of Vittel soon after its liberation.
 'Groupement Langlade' continued east and laagered that night just short of Dompaire and Damas-aux-Bois – the latter a village about two miles southeast of Dompaire.
 There French civilians had warned about a German advance towards the area.
 The Germans meanwhile had moved westward but had failed to reconnoiter.
 The other group of the 2nd Armoured were to the north and south, where the reconnaissance unit of Lieutenant Colonel Nicolas Roumiantsoff were covering the right flank.

-Despite the powerful armour the German armoured brigade were inexperienced.
-The Panzer crews had been formed of very young but highly enthusiastic recruits.
-In addition compared to allied forces, the Germans lacked air support and adequate artillery units.
+Despite their powerful armour, the German armoured troops were inexperienced, having been formed of very young, although highly enthusiastic, recruits.
+In addition, compared to allied forces, the Germans lacked air support and adequate artillery units.